Bassina Farbenblum is MWJI co-director and Senior Lecturer at UNSW Law.

 Angela Kintominas is Research Associate with MWJI.

-Angela is a human rights lawyer and researcher specializing in the intersection of migration, labour rights and gender.
-She has extensive research experience including at UNSW, the Migration Team at UN Women Headquarters, the Brookings Institution and UNHCR.
+Angela is a lawyer and researcher specializing in the intersections of gender justice, migration and labour rights.
+She is a Scientia PhD Scholar at UNSW Sydney, a Research Associate with MWJI and the Social Policy Research Centre (SPRC) working on Australian Research Council Discovery Project Markets, Migration and Care.
 Angela undertook her Master of Laws as a Lionel Murphy Scholar at Columbia University, New York, where she was awarded the Walter Gellhorn Prize for first place in her cohort.
 She is also an alumna of UNSW (BA (Hon 1), LLB (Hon 1)), where she graduated as Valedictorian.
-Angela similarly has pro bono work experience representing asylum seekers in the New York, in special leave applications before the High Court of Australia, as well with the Refugee Advice & Casework Service in Sydney.